brandonhorst/elliptical/README.md

 Elliptical uses that grammar to process strings, and returns objects that describe the input, offer suggestions, and allow for intelligent sorting.

-Elliptical also constructs objects that describe the input in a programmatic way, so you can easily do things based upon the user's input.
+Elliptical also uses the user input to build plain Javascript objects, so you can easily do things based upon the user's input.

-`Phrases` can easily make use of external data sources, allowing for dynamic grammars that are still easy to understand.
+Lacona is extensible, allowing phrases to have smart internationalization functionality, make use of external data sources, and more.
+This allows for powerful, dynamic grammars that are still easy to understand.

 Elliptical is **not**: